 However, if you want to register your domain name with another service and need to host it, you’ll have to transfer your domain registration or point your name servers to the host.

 Choosing a domain name for your blog can be difficult, especially since the internet is already flooded with cool domain names.

-However, remember that the branding and story you create around your blog is far more important than the domain itself.
+However, remember that the branding and story you create around your blog are far more important than the domain itself.

 There are a few tips that you can keep in mind when choosing your domain name:

 - Keep it short and sweet.
 No one will remember a long or fluffy URL.

 - Register a .com URL.
 While it may be more expensive to pick a .com URL, it’s more stable and gives you more authority.